zakimjz/cSPADE/README.md

 # Quick Start

-Needs utils from the tposedb repo.
+Needs utils from the tposedb repo: https://github.com/zakimjz/tposedb

 Here are the steps to follow for the example file test.ascii